0xIntuition/intuition-rs/README.md

 * `consumer`: contains the code to RAW, DECODED and RESOLVER consumers.
 * `hasura`: contains the migrations and hasura config.
 * `histoflux`: streams historical data from our contracts to a queue.
 Currently supports SQS queues.
+* `image-guard`: contains the code to guard the images.
 * `models`: contains the domain models for the intuition data as basic traits for the data.
 * `substreams-sink`: contains the code to consume the Substreams events.